-GST is proposed to be implemented with effect from 1st Aril 2017.
+GST is proposed to be implemented with effect from 1st July 2017.
 Implementation of Goods and Services Tax (GST) in India is one of the biggest reforms in the field of taxation.
 It is estimated that implementation of GST will boost the GDP by 1.5% to 2%.
 GST will subsume more than 10 existing indirect taxes to convert India into a common market and ensure ‘ease of doing business’.

 For more details on GST implementation and its impact, read these articles:

-What is Goods and Service Tax (GST)
+What is Goods and Services Tax (GST)

 GST is an integrated indirect tax which is levied on ‘supply‘ of Goods and Services.
 The main objective of implementation of GST Bill is to consolidate all types of indirect taxes into a single comprehensive tax – GST.
 The Goods and Service tax will provide a uniform market by integrating the existing Central and State indirect taxes into a single comprehensive tax.

 Goods and Service Tax (GST) will replace the various types of present indirect taxes such as Excise Duty (levied on Manufacture of Goods), Service Tax (levied on Services), State VAT (levied on Sale of Goods), octroi, entertainment tax, luxury tax and all other types of Central and State Indirect tax levies except customs.

 How Does GST Work – Salient Features

 Dual GST Structure – CGST, SGST & IGST

 |Intra-State Transactions||1.
 CGST (Central Goods and Services Tax)|